Explaining the Origin of TeV Gamma Rays from M87 During High and Low States: Multi-wavelength SED modelling:

 The parameters listed in the Table~\ref{tab:GAMERA_Lowstate_modeling} and Table~\ref{tab:GAMERA_Flare_modeling} are adjusted to fit the simulated spectral energy distributions to the data points.

-We used the following relation to determine the kinematic jet power of the ﬂaring and low phases in sub-parsec and kilo-parsec scale jet, tabulated in Table~\ref{tab:Jet_Power} : where $U\ensuremath{'}_{e}, U\ensuremath{'}_{B}$ are the energy densities of electrons and magnetic field in the comoving jet frame.
-These are defined as follows: , V is the volume of the emission region.
+We used the following relation to determine the kinematic jet power of the ﬂaring and low states in sub-parsec and kilo-parsec scale jet, tabulated in Table~\ref{tab:Jet_Power} : The quantities in the AGN frame and the comoving jet frame are indicated by the unprimed and primed notations, respectively. $U\ensuremath{'}_{e}, U\ensuremath{'}_{B}$ and $U\ensuremath{'}_{p}$ are the energy densities of electrons, magnetic field, and protons in the comoving jet frame.
+These are defined as follows: